-One of the best pillows you can use for your neck is one that’s filled with feathers.
+One of the best pillows you can use for your neck is one filled with feathers.

-This is because it molds to the shape of your neck, as Harvard Health Publishing reports.
+This is because it molds to the shape of your neck.
 This type of pillow is both supportive and comfortable.

-However, the drawback of feather pillows is that you have to replace them annually because they tend to flatten quite quickly over short periods of time.
+The drawback of feather pillows is that you have to replace them annually because they tend to flatten over a short period of time.

 Buy a cervical pillow

-A cervical, or chiropractic, pillow supports your neck so that your spine maintains its natural shape, so it’s good for both your neck and back.
+A cervical, or chiropractic, pillow supports your neck so that your spine maintains its natural shape which is good for both your neck and back.

-How it works is that a cervical pillow has an indentation in the middle for where you rest your head and then it’s typically puffier and fuller around that indentation, offering support to your neck, shoulders, and back.
+A cervical pillow has an indentation in the middle where you rest your head and is typically puffier and fuller around that indentation, offering support to your neck, shoulders, and back.

-You can also find cervical pillows that have adjustable fillers, so you can add or remove their stuffing when you feel you need more or less support.
+You can also find cervical pillows that have adjustable fillers, so you can add or remove the stuffing when you feel you need more or less support.

-This is valuable if you’re the type of person whose sleeping requirements change regularly.
+This is valuable if your sleeping requirements change regularly.

 What’s The Best Sleeping Position For Neck And Back Pain?